-- Peace of mind: If you just have a feeling that something could go wrong or you want to be sure all your bases are covered, having a lawyer on your side can help give you the confidence that even if the transaction does go awry, you have a legal professional who is looking out for your best interests and can help you work through a tricky situation.
+If you just have a feeling that something could go wrong or you want to be sure all your bases are covered, having a real estate lawyer on your side can be very beneficial.
+With a good legal professional comes the confidence that even if the transaction does go awry, you have someone who is looking out for your best interests, and who can help you work through a tricky situation.

 How Much Does A Real Estate Attorney Cost?

 How much you’ll spend paying your real estate attorney (or attorneys) will depend on what services they’ve provided for you and who is responsible for that particular closing cost.
-If your mortgage lender requires an attorney to be present at closing, whether the buyer or seller covers the cost of the closing attorney will depend on how your contract was negotiated.
+If your mortgage lender requires an attorney to be present at closing, whether the buyer or seller covers the cost of the closing attorney will depend on how your real estate contract has been negotiated.

 If you want your own attorney in addition to the one required by your lender, you’ll also pay for any services they provide you.
-How and how much a real estate attorney charges will vary, but here are some basic ranges to give you an idea of what you’ll spend:
+Real estate attorney charges will vary, but here are some basic ranges to give you an idea of what you’ll spend:

 - Fixed hourly rate: A real estate attorney who charges an hourly rate may charge $150 – $350 per hour, but this can vary a lot depending on how experienced the attorney is and what area you’re in.

 - Fixed rates for specific services: They may also charge a flat fee for the particular services they provide.
 For example, a real estate attorney might charge $500 – $1,500 to conduct a home closing.
 Their fees may also depend on the sale price of the property in question.

 How Can I Find A Real Estate Attorney Near Me?

 Since buying a home is such a large, important purchase, you want to make sure that the professionals you work with know what they’re talking about and are good at what they do.
 If you aren’t sure where to look to find a reputable real estate attorney, here are some places to start: